carlmontanari/scrapli/README.md

 ## Testing

-I broke testing into two main categories -- unit and functional.
+Testing is broken into two main categories -- unit and functional.
 Unit is what you would expect -- unit testing the code.
 Functional testing connects to virtual devices in order to more accurately test the code.
 Unit tests cover quite a bit of the code base due to mocking the FileIO that the channel reads/writes to.
 This gives a pretty high level of confidence that at least object instantiation and channel read/writes will generally work...
-Functional tests
+Functional
-    against virtual devices helps reinforce that and gets coverage for the transport classes.
+    tests against virtual devices helps reinforce that and gets coverage for the transport classes.

+For more ad-hoc type testing there is a `smoke` folder in the tests directory -- for "smoke tests".
+These are simple scripts that don't really "test" (as in no assertions or pytest or anything), but are useful for basic testing that things have not gotten broken while working on new features.
+These have been handy for spot testing during development so rather than leave them in a private directory they are included here in case they are useful for
+    anyone else!

 ### Unit Tests